spamhaus/spamassassin-dqs/README.md

 * `check_sh_emails`
 This functions collects all email addresses from headers and body and checks their hashes in HBL.

+* `check_urihash`
+This function has been borrowed from SURBL ([https://github.com/brt-surbl/URIHash](https://github.com/brt-surbl/URIHash)) and slightly modified.
+It's used to hash URLs and check them in HBL

  ***

 ## Final recommendations